 Aboriginal Education Enhancement Agreement

-An Aboriginal Education Enhancement Agreement (AEEA) is a commitment made by a school district, all local Aboriginal communities, and the Ministry of Education, to work together to improve the success of all Aboriginal students.
+An Aboriginal Education Enhancement Agreement (AEEA) is a commitment made by a school district, local Aboriginal communities, and the Ministry of Education, to work together to improve the success of all Aboriginal students.
 The Richmond School District signed its first AEEA in June of 2011 for a five year term.
-After 5 years of working with and gathering data about the efficacy of this Agreement, and collaborating with our educational partners, the Richmond School District has developed its second AEAA, which will be signed on February 7, 2017.
+After 5 years of working with and gathering data about the efficacy of this Agreement, and collaborating with our educational partners, the Richmond School District has developed its second AEAA, which was signed on February 7, 2017.

-The Richmond School District recognizes the power of a shared responsibility for supporting Aboriginal learners, and endeavour to see all our Aboriginal learners graduate with dignity, purpose, and options.
+The Richmond School District recognizes the power of a shared responsibility for Aboriginal learners, and endeavour to see all our Aboriginal learners graduate with dignity, purpose, and options.
 We believe that education that honours the histories, worldviews, and perspectives of First Peoples is good for all students in our district, and is key to a reconciled relationship with First Peoples in Canada.